LuigiPiucco/domestic-supervisor/README.md

 ## Implementation

-The project's implementation will be done in C++, in accordance to modern C++ good code practices.
+The project's implementation was done in C++, in accordance to modern C++ good code practices.

 ### Common entities